-Here’s everything you need to know about the traditional attire and Jewellery of Bengali women.
+Here’s everything you need to know about the traditional dress of west bengal and Jewellery of Bengali women.

 The women of West Bengal adorn 6 yards of elegance i.e Bengali saree made in either silk or cotton.
 The traditional Bengali saree has a heavy embroidered pallu or border, draped in a spell-bound charm.
 The designing of a Bengali saree requires exquisite craftsmanship.

 Garad has a combination of off-white and red color, or any other color with a striped border.
 If you are looking for a traditional Bengali saree, then you should get the red and white saree.

 Tant sarees has a thick border and an ornate pallu.
 It comes in both cotton and silk and is handwoven by artisans all over Bengal.
 Due to its low cost, it is used as a daily wear saree

 One of the finest muslin textiles of Bengal, Jamdani is a woven fabric in cotton.
 Jamdani work is said to have originated thousands of years ago.